Dreaming of long days spent fishing, sunbathing, and generally enjoying the magic of the wide-open water?

 Boat ownership could be the key to unlocking your seafaring dreams.
 But for most of us, slapping down tens, or possibly hundreds of thousands of dollars on the vessel of our dreams is simply not in the cards.

-Fortunately, boat financing can help you get your hands on the boat of your dreams without having to wait until you can afford it outright.
+Fortunately, financing a boat can help you get your hands on the boat of your dreams without having to wait until you can afford it outright.
 But how do you get a boat loan, and who offers them?
 What kind of boat loan requirements and credit approval can you expect?
 And what do you do if you don’t have excellent credit?

 Read on to learn everything you need to know to get sailing as soon as possible — without spending a fortune.